-The LEA continues to focus on access to all course offerings for high school students across the network by providing distance learning options for courses that may be offered at one school site but not another.
+The LEA continues to focus on access to all course offerings for high school students across the network.
 This is an ongoing process but has provided access to expanded learning options for all students.
 Access to courses is one way in which the LEA ensures an increase in College and Career readiness and access especially for students who are often underserved in these areas.